Janek1010/TradingBot/README.md

 # TradingBot
 My personal project developed in free time.
+It is at reaaaaaally early stage of development

-Technologies that I use there:
+Technologies that I use there (or will use):
 - Sping 6
 - Spring Boot 3
 - Lombok